image of friends with healthy boundaries

 Are there different types of boundaries?

 There are different types of boundaries, which can be implemented silently or overtly.
 A silent boundary may look like rules around specific settings.
-Rules that allow you to socialise with a certain person. i.e only in a group, or only in public, or ensuring you leave work on time every day.
-They are rules that don’t necessarily need to be communicated out loud either due to difficulties within relationships, rather silent boundaries that you maintain for yourself.
+Rules that allow you to socialise with a certain person. i.e. only in a group, or only in public, or ensuring you leave work on time every day.
+They are rules that don’t necessarily need to be communicated out loud either due to difficulties within relationships, but rather silent boundaries that you maintain for yourself.
 Overtly communicating your boundaries would involve articulating them out loud (or in writing) to another person or parties involved.
 Such as communicating; ‘I am happy to spend time together, however not every day.’

 Types of boundaries:

-1. Physical Boundaries – Who is allowed in your space, who can touch you and how, and who can use your things.
+1. Physical Boundaries – Who is allowed in your space, who can touch you and how, and who can use your things?
 “Could you please not sit so close to me’’, or “I don’t let anyone borrow this particular item.’’

 2. Emotional Boundaries – Your capacity around the amount of emotional support you can provide to someone or not engaging in certain conversations that may be triggering for you.
 “I can see you’re hurting but I’ve also had a bad day and am unable to support you in that way, can we chat tomorrow or is there anything else I can do for you right now?” or “You seem like you need to talk about this, however, it’s a topic I am not comfortable engaging in, is there anyone else you can speak to?”